asvela/keyoscacquire/keysightoscacquire/README.md

 ## KeysightOscilloscopeAcquiring package

-March 2019
+Andreas Svela // March 2019

-This package (Keysight) oscilloscopes through a VISA interface and exports traces as a chosen ASCII format file (default csv) and a png of the trace plot.
+This package gives functionality for acquiring traces from Keysight oscilloscopes through a VISA interface and exports traces as a chosen ASCII format file (default csv) and a png of the trace plot.
 The Python library `visa` is used for communication.
 The code has been tested on a Keysight DSO2024A model using a USB connection.

 #### Known issues